tehniyatfatima/tehniyatfatima/README.md

 ### Tehniyat Fatima Fareed (Full time Creator)

 Assalam o Alikum...
-My name is Tehniyat Fatima,  I am a 2nd-semester student of Software Engineering at Usman Institute of Technology.
-My fields of interest are Python Programming, web development, and designing Graphic User Interfaces.
-I like to work on challenging projects, challenges can improve your productivity and enhance your skills.
+My name is Tehniyat Fatima,  I am a 5th semester student of Software engineering.
+My fields of interest are software testing,web devlopment and data Analysis .
+I like to work on challenging projects, challenges can improve your productivity and enhance your skills.Now a days doing software project manager internship.
-I developed apps with core python programming.

-Now, I am learning python's libraries and from work for web development so I can improve my skills.
+Apart of that, I am learning more about automation testing, also exploring new stacks of latest technologies

 More About Me: